onlyati/olympus-hermes/docs/Stored_procedures.md

 ```

+Meaning of configuration:
+1. `/usr/var/hermes/lua/libs` is set as LUA_PATH environment variable within Hermes
+1. Hermes looking for scripts in `/usr/var/hermes/lua/libs` directory
+1. Parameter, called `execs`, string list tell which scripts can be called.
+This list cannot be modified without Hermes restart.

 Following script is created as `/usr/var/hermes/lua/work_with_words.lua`.
-Not requires to be an executable file:
+Not requires to be an executable file.
 ```lua
 -- Do not modify if parm is empty if _G.new["parm"] == nil then